 Address: 100 Joe Nuxhall Way, Cincinnati, OH 45202

-Baseball fans will want to visit the Cincinnati Reds Hall of Fame & Museum, dedicated to honoring the Reds’ rich history.
+Baseball fans will want to visit the Cincinnati Reds Hall of Fame & Museum, which is dedicated to honoring the Reds’ rich history.
 It is one of the must-see attractions in Cincinnati.

 You’ll see a replica of the Cincinnati Reds’ home stadium, Great American Ball Park, and impressive displays relating to the team’s history, including interactive exhibits, artifacts, and photos.
 The museum is filled with mini bobbleheads of Cincinnati Reds players, which will surely be a hit with kids.